cbeley/beleyenv/README.md

 1. If you share the configuration in multiple places, you simply need to `git pull` to update your configuration elsewhere.
 2. If you (or some other script) makes a change to any of the managed configs, it'll be apparent via `git status`.
 You can then either check in the changes or revert them if it was unintentional.

+#### Manually Installed Binaries are Always Sym-Linked when Possible

+Beleyenv prefers installing packages via some sort of package manager whenever possible.
+However, when that is not possible, binaries and their corresponding assets will copied to `/usr/local/beleyenv/`.
+All binaries under `/usr/local/beleyenv` are then symlinked from `/usr/local/bin`.
+This makes it easier to identify Beleyenv managed software.

 #### Commit-Hooks to Protect Yourself

 After bootstrapping your forked repo, a commit hook will be installed that gives you the following: